-1 Several competitions have been held in recent years focused on the processing and analysis of lung image data (e.g., VOLCANO09—nodule detection, EMPIRE10—motion estimation, LOLA11—lung and lobe segmentation, and VESSEL12—vasculature segmentation).
+1 Several competitions have been held in recent years focused on the processing and analysis of lung image data (e.g., VOLCANO09—nodule detection, EMPIRE10—registration and motion estimation, LOLA11—lung and lobe segmentation, and VESSEL12—vasculature segmentation).
 To the best of our knowledge, the vast majority of the proposed algorithms are not publicly available.
 Other pulmonary imaging efforts, such as LIDC and RIDER, have amassed large amounts of imaging data but available software support is limited to organizational tasks specific to those databases.